stany24/Imepro/README.md

 ## Imepro

 ## Description
-The objectif is to give teachers a way to monitor and help there students.
+The objectif is to give teachers a way to monitor and help their students.

 ## Visuals
 Student application